dipamgoswami/FeCAM/README.md

 Other algorithm-specific hyperparameters can be modified in the corresponding json files.
 There are options to use NCM Classifier instead of FeCAM.

-## To run FeCAM using pre-trained visual transformers
+## To use FeCAM with pre-trained visual transformers

 ### Dependencies
 1. [torch 1.81](https://github.com/pytorch/pytorch)